FAQs about Registration and Mode of Payment

-LTAW 2017 is strictly a walking event.
+Let’s Take A Walk 2022 is strictly a walking event.
 Participants are required to walk by foot the entire route.
-To ensure the safety of all the participants, rollerblading, cycling or any other form of personal mobility devices are prohibited.
+To ensure the safety of all the participants, rollerblading and cycling are prohibited.

 14. Will I get any ‘goodies’, t-shirts, vouchers, freebies etc, along with my participation?

 The registration fee includes a unisex event tee-shirt (there’s an opt out option should you not feel the need to receive an event t-shirt).
 Finishers of the 100km physical walk will also receive a Finisher’s Tee.
 There is strictly no changing of tee-shirt sizes once registered.

 15. Will food & drinks be provided for participants in the long walk?

 Let’s Take A Walk 2022 is a self-supported event.
 Participants are encouraged to organise their own logistical support and ensure they have enough food and water along the course.
 Alternatively, there are numerous convenience stores (e.g. 7-11, Cheers), coffee shops, eateries along the route, where you could purchase food and water from.